City-of-Helsinki/linkedevents/README.md

 cd $INSTALL_BASE/linkedevents
 pip install -r requirements.txt
 ```

+Install Voikko by following [these](https://voikko.puimula.org/python.html) instructions.
+Recommendation is to use "morpho" Finnish language dictionary.

 Create the database, like so: (we have only tested on PostgreSQL)
 ```bash
 cd $INSTALL_BASE/linkedevents